 Training is more involved.
-You’ll need to explain what cash discounting and surcharging are to your employees to ensure they’re ringing customers up correctly.
+You’ll need to explain what cash discounting and surcharging are to your employees.
+We make it easy for your customers with our Exatouch dual price customer facing screen.
+Customers can easily see both the cash and non-cash prices.
 Your team will also need to be ready to answer customers’ questions, as many are unfamiliar with these types of programs.

 Accepting cash requires more labor.
 You or one of your managers will need to physically deposit cash payments.
 Additionally, you must have an adequate amount of change at the ready for a potential increase in cash-paying customers.
 Counting cash payments and the change needed may take more time than processing a card payment, which can increase checkout times and aggravate your customers.

 Generally, customers spend more when they’re paying with credit cards than they do with cash.

 Security risks could increase.
 If you have a large amount of cash on hand, you may be more vulnerable to theft or loss.

 Cash discounting and surcharging can be effective ways to reduce your overall business expenses and payment processing fees—and now you understand how they work, the differences between them, as well as their accompanying benefits and risks.
 If you’re interested in learning more about these programs and how our POS solution software does the work for you and how we can help you implement them, schedule a complimentary demonstration.